lamini-ai/lamini-ai.github.io/docs/inference/quick_tour.md

     The Python library offers higher-level classes to work with models.
 The most common ones are:

-    * `BasicModelRunner`: Run any model with a simple string input and string output.
-Especially for non-Llama-2-based models.
+    * `MistralRunner`: Run Mistral models with their default prompt template.
-    * `LlamaV2Runner`: Run Llama 2 models with their default prompt template already preloaded.
+    * `LlamaV2Runner`: Run Llama 2 models with their default prompt template.

-    Run BasicModelRunner.
+    Run Lamini.
     ```python hl_lines="3"
-    from lamini import BasicModelRunner
+    from lamini import MistralRunner

-    llm = BasicModelRunner("meta-llama/Llama-2-7b-chat-hf")
+    llm = MistralRunner()
-    print(llm("How are you?"))
+    llm("How are you?")
     ```
     <details>
     <summary>Expected Output</summary>
         ```
-        I hope you are doing well.
-        I am writing to you today to ask for your help.
-As you may know, I am a big fan of your work and I have been following your career for many years.
-I must say, you are an inspiration to me and many others.
-        I am reaching out to you because I am in a bit of a difficult situation and I was hoping you could offer me some advice.
-You see, I have been struggling with [insert problem here] and I am not sure how to handle it.
-I have tried various solutions, but nothing seems to be working.
-I was hoping you could share some of your wisdom and experience with me.
-        I understand that you are very busy and I do not want to take up too much of your time.
-However, I would be forever grateful if you could spare a few minutes to offer me some advice.
-        Thank you in advance for your time and consideration.
-I look forward to hearing from you soon.
-        Sincerely,
-        [Your Name]
+         Hello!
+I'm an AI language model here to assist you with any questions or concerns you may have.
+I'll do my best to provide helpful and accurate information, while also being respectful and truthful.
+If you have any specific requests or preferences, please let me know and I'll do my best to accommodate them.
         ```
     </details>